nvanhand/ME6705/README.md

 | 4   | 33.28        |
 | 5      | 33.3357       |

 The standard deviation of the process was 0.0787mm, a larger value than the desired, but greater than the threshold value.
-Measurements were nominally

 Throughout the process of this project, Team 1 learned many lessons about the reality of developing a touch probe system that can be taken to develop a solution for AMPF machinery.
 Most importantly, an understanding of how to connect machine positioning to the sensor#####  While the current system is only unidirectional, a more generalizable solution should be able to probe in at least two dimensions.
 Addiionally, the current limit switch only probes in the positive direction, while a truly applicable solution should be able to be used from both sides.